JUNCTION HILL C-12 SCHOOL DISTRICT

 • Seating charts will be required in classrooms and on the bus to limit exposure and for contact tracing purposes in conjunction with local health departments if needed.

-• In-school gatherings such as assemblies, rallies, school parties, dances, etc. will not be held unless social distance can be maintained and students can remain with limited small groups.
+• In-school gatherings such as assemblies, rallies, school parties, dances, etc. will be held only if social distance can be maintained and students can remain with limited small groups.

 • Academics are considered a non-voluntary component of a student's education while co-curricular activity participation (including sports) is voluntary.
 This approach will drive our planning and preparation for extra/co-curricular guidance when released.